Presence & Condition of Distributors Earthing Arrangement

 Other possible problems which affect the earth include damage to the supply cable outside the property or a failure on the electricity distribution network.

-How to resolve problems with the Distributors Earthing Arrangement
+How to resolve problems with the Condition Of Distributors Earthing Arrangement

 If the incoming earth connection is present, in that your property is not the type which requires an earth rod, then the distribution network owner (DNO) must maintain the earth connection.